-6. Expensive tequila means better tequila
+6. Expensive tequila doesn't mean it's better tequila

 This is likely true for all spirits, wines and/or beers — but just because something has a big price tag, doesn’t mean it’s the best or most flavorful option.
 If you want to get the best bang for your buck, do some research online, check out which tequilas are regarded as the best.
 More often than not, it isn’t the $90 bottle on the top shelf.

-7. There’s a worm in the bottle
+7. There’s never a worm in the bottle

 If you get to the bottom of a tequila bottle and actually find a worm in it, you should probably contact the distiller and tell them that something is very wrong.
 The quality controls that are placed on tequila are insanely stringent, and only allow for very specific ingredients from very specific regions of Mexico to go into the spirit.
 And worms aren’t on the list.